 Conclusions

 I am a big fan of Chrome extensions.
-I think they have a lot of potential to build businesses and to grow businesses.
+I really think they have a lot of potential to build businesses and to grow businesses.

 Finally, note that ANYTHING you do in terms of marketing to get downloads of a Chrome extension will have an impact on SEO in the Chrome Store (and growth / business in general): the more downloads, the more users, the more chances to get reviews / ratings, the more business or the more potential customers for your main product.